 For much of its history, the operation was the same: raw sugar delivered by ship was unloaded into bins on the west side of the pier.
 A conveyor then carried the sugar up to a storage tower to await refining.

-In 2016 Thor equities announced its plans to build two heavy timber frame buildings with 23,000 square feet of retail and restaurant space, and more than 795,000 square feet of office space.
-The waterfront area will be landscaped and publically accessible.
+Over the years, Thor Equities announced multiple plans for the site: a BJ's Wholesale Club store, an NYU dormitory, and others.
+In 2016 Thor Equities announced its plans for "Red Hoek Point," two heavy-timber frame buildings designed by Norman Foster with 23,000 square feet of retail and restaurant space, and more than 795,000 square feet of office space.